Quote Now

 Post-Molding: Secondary Operations for Flash Removal

-Kenvox offers multiple flash removal options:
+Kenvox offers multiple flash removal and post processing options:

-• Tumbling and vibratory tumbling: Used for bulk parts where edge consistency is critical
+• Tumbling and vibratory tumbling: Used for bulk parts where edge consistency is critical and excess plastic must be removed efficiently.

-• Cryogenic deflashing: Using liquid nitrogen and media to break brittle flash without damaging parts
+• Cryogenic deflashing: Using liquid nitrogen and media to break brittle flash without damaging parts or affecting part quality.

 Designing for Flash Control in High-Precision Silicone Molding